Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Some Classical and Quantum Aspects of Solar System Dynamics

 \ It is tempting to extend the picture just sketched beyond the scope of our Solar System.
-If for a moment we ignore relativistic effects, we can then find out that our Sun is moving along almost circular orbit around our galaxy center with the period $T=185\cdot10^{6}$ years [74].
-Our galaxy is also flat as our Solar System and the major mass is concentrated in the galaxy center.
+If for a moment we ignore relativistic effects, we can then find out that our Sun-a typical star in a typical galaxy as explained in section 4.3., is moving along almost circular (Bertrand-type) orbit around our galaxy center with the period $T=185\cdot10^{6}$ years [$84$].
+Our galaxy is also flat as our Solar system.
 Hence, again, \ if we believe that stable stellar motion \ is taking place along geodesics around the galaxy center, then \ we have to accept that our galaxy is also a quantum object.
-It would be very interesting to estimate the number of allowed energy levels (stable orbits) for our galaxy and to check if the Pauli-like principle works for our and other galaxies
+It would be very interesting to estimate the number of allowed energy levels (stable orbits) for our galaxy and to check if the Pauli-like principle works for our and other galaxies.
+Some additional thoughts are presented in the next subsection.